-The following are objectives for the Neighbourhood Reserves Management Plan:
+The following are objectives for the Waitara Neighbourhood Parks Management Plan:

-- To satisfy statutory requirements in the Reserves Act 1977 and subsequent amendments. - To provide a clear set of policies that allow NPDC to manage its park and reserve resources consistent with the purpose of each reserve, both now and into the future. - To prepare a comprehensive document that deals with all neighbourhood reserves in an integrated manner. - To provide the people of New Plymouth District an opportunity to have a say in the management of their parks and reserves by making submissions to the preparation and development of this plan.
+- To provide a clear set of policies that allow NPDC to manage its park and reserve resources consistent with the purpose of each reserve, both now and into the future. - To prepare a comprehensive document that deals with all neighbourhood reserves in an integrated manner. - To provide the people of New Plymouth District an opportunity to have a say in the management of their parks and reserves by making submissions to the preparation and development of this plan.